This website is best viewed in a browser that supports web standards.

 This award will represent the value of the difference in price between in-state and out-of-state tuition.
 It is equivalent to approximately $5,700 during your first year based on 28 credit hours (the scholarship total will vary based on credit hours taken).
 The scholarship is renewable the second year if a student completes 24 unique credit hours (superseded credit hours do not count twice) with a 3.0 GPA.
 If a student does not maintain continuous enrollment they will lose their waiver.
 All students entering on NIAS funds will receive an extensive session on how to maintain funding for their entire degree.

-For freshmen (first year students) to be eligible for the NIAS, you must have graduated from a non-English speaking school and be at one of the following levels of English proficiency:
+For freshmen (first-year students) to be eligible for the NIAS, you must have graduated from a non-English speaking school and be at one of the following levels of English proficiency:

-For transfer students to be eligible for the NIAS, you must transfer to Northwest with a 3.00 GPA in at least 24 hours of transferable credit and meet the standard English proficiency levels for international acceptances.
+For international transfer students to be eligible for the NIAS, you must transfer to Northwest with a 3.00 GPA in at least 24 hours of transferable credit and meet the standard English proficiency levels for international acceptances.
 Transfer students with fewer than 24 transferable hours will be eligible based on freshman criteria.